keenC12/keenC12/README.md

 - 👋 Hi, I’m @keenC12
 - 👀 I’m interested in Python
-- 🌱 I’m currently learning Python and uploading project codes
+- 🌱 I’m learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: thru email at keen.cabalse@gmail.com